 This means that if an accident is partially your fault, you may still be able to receive damages from the other party.
 Your compensation will be less than what you could have received if you had no fault, but there is still the opportunity to receive something.

 In a situation where blame is being shared, a skilled attorney will investigate every piece of evidence available to ensure that you aren’t unfairly accused of being more at fault than you really were.

 Potential Damages in a Kentucky Motorcycle Accident Case

 A motorcycle accident is likely to cause greater injuries than a car accident, leading to a potentially larger recovery for medical bills.
 But damages that a rider can recover go beyond their medical care.

 In Kentucky, if someone’s negligence injures a rider, the rider can potentially receive compensation for loss of wages at their job while they recover, physical rehabilitation, property damage, future lost wages if injuries result in a disability or disfigurement, mental trauma, loss of enjoyment of life, and more.

 That’s why it’s important to have an experienced attorney on your side who knows what you may be able to receive and knows how to fight for what’s fair.

 When you’ve been in a motorcycle accident, you only have a limited time to pursue the damages you deserve.
-If you’ve been injured, call one of our motorcycle accident lawyers as soon as possible, and we will review your case at no charge to you.
+If you’ve been injured in Kentucky, call our Louisville motorcycle accident lawyer as soon as possible, and we will review your case at no charge to you.
 In your no-obligation consultation, our team will discuss your options and let you know what compensation may be available to you.